PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

 **Projection-Based Constrained Policy Optimization (PCPO)** is an iterative method for optimizing policy in a **two-stage process**: the first stage performs a local reward improvement update, while the second stage reconciles any constraint violation by projecting the policy back onto the constraint set.

-PCPO is an improvement work done on the basis of **CPO** (:doc:`../saferl/cpo`).
+PCPO is an improvement work done based on **CPO** (:doc:`../saferl/cpo`).
 It provides a lower bound on reward improvement, and an upper bound on constraint violation, for each policy update just like CPO does.
 PCPO further characterizes the convergence of PCPO based on two different metrics: :math:`L2` norm and KL divergence.

-In a word, PCPO is a CPO-based algorithm dedicated to solving problem of learning control policies that optimize a reward function, while satisfying constraints due to considerations of safety, fairness, or other costs.
+In a word, PCPO is a CPO-based algorithm dedicated to solving the problem of learning control policies that optimize a reward function, while satisfying constraints due to considerations of safety, fairness, or other costs.

 .. hint::

-    If you have not previously learned the CPO type of algorithm, in order to facilitate your complete understanding of the PCPO algorithm ideas introduced in this section, we strongly recommend that you read this article after reading the CPO tutorial (:doc:`./cpo`) we wrote.
+    If you have not previously learned the CPO type of algorithm, to facilitate your complete understanding of the PCPO algorithm ideas introduced in this section, we strongly recommend that you read this article after reading the CPO tutorial (:doc:`./cpo`) we wrote.

 ------